School review: Sacred Heart

 Not for: Anyone after a secular school experience for their child.
 Although the school is inclusive of all faiths, worship and prayer are central to the life of the school and are embedded in the whole curriculum.
 Also super boisterous boys and girls will stand out here like a sore thumb.

 Dare to disagree?
 Be my guest!
-Go see for yourself at one of their Open Mornings on Fri 26 & Sat 27 Apr 2019.
+Go see for yourself at their Open Morning on Fri 27 Sept 2019.

 Sacred Heart School, Mayfield Lane, Durgates, Wadhurst, East Sussex, TN5 6DQ, Tel: 01892 783414, sacredheartwadhurst.org.uk